 Hong Kong Economic Times Holdings Limited ("HKET Holdings" / "the Group") is a diversified media company.
 Its core business - publication of the Hong Kong Economic Times ("HKET") - was established in 1988.
 It is the leading financial newspaper in Hong Kong.
 Besides, the Group launched its free publication, Sky Post, in July 2011.
 Apart from newspaper publishing, the Group also operates other businesses such as magazines and book publishing, recruitment advertising & executive training, and lifestyle portals.
 In addition, the Group runs a financial news agency, information and solution business.
-ET Net, the leading financial news agency in Hong Kong serving the professional market, has expanded to the Greater China market.
+ET Net, the leading financial news agency in Hong Kong serving the professional market and the retail investors community at large, has expanded to the Greater China market.
 HKET Holdings was listed on the Main Board of The Stock Exchange of Hong Kong Limited on 3 August 2005 (Stock code: 00423).